vignesh69420/mcp-server-kubernetes/README.md

 The server will automatically connect to your current kubectl context.
 Make sure you have:

 1. kubectl installed and in your PATH
-2. A valid kubeconfig file
+2. A valid kubeconfig file with contexts configured
-3. Access to a Kubernetes cluster
+3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube, Rancher Desktop, GKE, etc.)

 You can verify your connection by asking Claude to list your pods or create a test deployment.